agschlagenhauf/Reduced_SR_in_AUD/README.md

 ### Simulation
 Python code to simulate behavior of MB, MF, SR, reduced SR algorithms in task.

+*** Disclaimer ***
-Material in this repository is not licensed.
-An appropriate licence will be chosen after study conduction.
+Material in this repository is not licensed and cannot be used without permission.